 Current assets include all assets that can reasonably expect to be converted into cash within one year, including cash and cash equivalents, trade receivables, investments, and other assets.
-Council plans to invest \$63.55 million in capital works projects, and a large portion of the funding (\$52.29 million) is from Council Cash including cash reserves.
+Council plans to invest \$62.03 million in capital works projects, and a large portion of the funding (\$50.76 million) is from Council Cash including cash reserves.
 The significant projects being funded from cash reserves are the major facility development of Ivanhoe Library and Cultural Hub and the Bellfield Community Centre.

-In addition to the heavy investment of Capital Works in 2020/20201, with the introduction by Council of its Economic Support Package to support ratepayers, local businesses and community groups, Council's total cash and other financial assets (investments longer than three months) is forecast to decrease by \$25.28 million to \$64.40 million.
+In addition to the heavy investment of Capital Works in 2020/20201, with the introduction by Council of its Economic Support Package to support ratepayers, local businesses and community groups, Council's total cash and other financial assets (investments longer than three months) is forecast to decrease by \$31.24 million to \$58.43 million.
+Trade and other receivables are expected to increase while the community recovers from COVID-19 financial impact.